javidsegura/linear_regression/README.md

 <h4> QUICK DESCRIPTION : </h4>
 <p> Introduce any dataset and get linear regression analysis.
 This includes plotting, optimized parameters, R^2 value, and function for predictions among other features.
-No "harcoded" approach, changing the dataset should not affect the accuracy of the results.
-I have compare the results with
+No "hardcoded" approach, changing the dataset should not affect the accuracy of the results.
+I have compared the results with
 spreadsheet software and the results are consistent.
 [1] </p>

 <h4> LIMITATIONS: </h4><ol>